Disentangling representations of retinal images with generative models: Methods

 We also incorporated the pixel space reconstruction loss from invGAN \citep{gosh2022inv} to further impose consistency for the GAN-inversion and to ensure that the reconstruction of an image's latent code is close to the original image in pixel space.
 As the definition of a meaningful distance function between real images and their reconstructions is a non-trivial task, they employ the discriminator also as a feature extractor \citep{gosh2022inv}.
 Therefore, we added a third head at the penultimate discriminator layer, which maps from an image to a pixel feature vector $f_p: \mathcal{X} \rightarrow p$ for our second GAN-inversion loss

 Because we have two forward passes through the decoder in Eq.\,\ref{eq:gan_inv_p}, the pixel space reconstruction loss also serves as a cycle consistency loss.

 The main methodological contribution of this work is to extend the StyleGAN2 architecture (with GAN-inversion for representation learning) to an independent subspace learner.
 Therefore, we modified the architecture to sample individual latent codes from a standard normal distribution $z_k \sim \mathcal{N}(0,I_{d_k})$ and learned individual 8-layer mapping networks for each subspace $m_\eta^k: \mathcal{Z}_k \rightarrow \mathcal{W}_k$ (Fig.\,\ref{fig:methods_gan}, left), where each subspace can have a different dimensionality $w_k \in \mathbb{R}^{d_k}$.
 In setting up the generative image model, we assumed that we do not know all the underlying factors of variation or have access to their labels.
-Therefore, we provided the model with a free patient-identity subspace $w_3$ (Fig.\,\ref{fig:methods_gan}), in which the encoder/discriminator can capture further information required to reconstruct high-resolution retinal fundus images.
+Therefore, we provided the model with a content agnostic style space $w_3$ (Fig.\,\ref{fig:methods_gan}), in which the encoder/discriminator can capture further information required to reconstruct high-resolution retinal fundus images which is independent from the other content subspaces.

 As in the encoder model (Sec.\,\ref{subsection:encoder model}), we encoded label information for real images by training linear classification heads $C_{\psi_k}$ for the first two subspaces (Fig.\,\ref{fig:methods_gan}, right).
 To avoid subspace correlation, we penalized the classification task with the mean of all distance correlation measures between subspaces $\hat{w}_k$ that the discriminator outputs.

 Hence, the overall objective was

 with the generator optimization in Eq.\,\ref{eq:gan_generator} and the discriminator optimization in Eq.\,\ref{eq:gan_discriminator}.
 The discriminator, in its role as an encoder, also optimizes subspace losses on real images.